-The Technical Services Team manages and maintains the company's high availability systems and infrastructure, spread across four sites; two data centres (Interxion and Telecity Group), a business continuity recovery site and the company's headquarters in Dublin.
-We completed a project during 2015 to optimise our network across our datacentres.
-We significantly improved our resilience and future proofed our network systems as part of this project.

-We are continually improving our systems and through 2015 we completed three major releases to deliver new features/products and bug fixes.
+The Technical Services Team manages and maintains the Company's high availability systems and infrastructure, spread across four sites; two data centres (Interxion and Equinix), a business continuity recovery site and the Company's headquarters in Dublin.
+We continue to optimise our network across our datacentres to ensure its resilience.
+We are continually improving our systems and through 2016 we completed two major releases to deliver new features/products and bug fixes.
+These releases facilitated secondary market operations and database normalisation.
 Each release was planned with our customers and each was executed within agreed downtime parameters.
 We also completed our quarterly software patching routines with no downtime.